achyutha11/achyutha11.github.io/_posts/2025-09-12-speak-your-truth.md

 CoT prompting was introduced in a paper from Google Research in 2022 (Wei et al., 2022).
 Before asking a model a question, researchers gave it an example of a comparable question with correct reasoning followed by the answer.
 This made models output their own reasoning (called a chain of thought) before a final answer.
 This simple intervention significantly improved model performance on a number of benchmarks.

 I wish I could say that the introduction of CoT prompting solved interpretability.
-That we can tell exactly what a model is thinking<sup title="I'm using "thinking" very loosely here and in the rest of this post just to refer to the process by which a model makes decisions.
-I don't mean to suggest that models really think the same way humans do.">*</sup> by observing its CoT.
+That we can tell exactly what a model is thinking[^1] by observing its CoT.
 That understanding models is trivial, AI would beat glass in a transparency contest, and we’re on a direct path to techno-utopia.

 <figure style="text-align: center;">
   <img src="/images/podium.jpg" alt="AI winning transparency contest" width="450" style="display:block; margin:auto; transform: rotate(270deg);">